ARU1-TEAM/Ubuntu-complete-install/README.md

 ### Configure i3wm

-Now we will configure everything and for that we have to press $mod+enter to get into the     terminal. $mod is either the    win or alt  key.
+Now we will configure everything and for that we have to press `$mod+enter` to get into the terminal. $mod is either the `win` or `alt`  key.
 It depends on what you chose earlier.
 Once you are in the terminal, type this command to modify the I3 configuration file.
 Remember it’s path, we will use it really often.
+There is a preconfigured config file in the repository in case you don’t want to configure it.
 ~~~ sh
 nano ~/.config/i3/config
 ~~~

 #### Mod Key

 In case you want to change your mod key.
-Find the set $mod ModX a te beginning of the     file.
+Find the `set $mod ModX` at the beginning of the file.
 Replace the X with 1 or 4 like shown in the table right under.

 |$mod   |key  |
 |-------|-----|